activatedgeek/blog/content/about.md

-In a previous life, I spent 3 years dabbling in the startup space, building [StoryXpress](https://storyxpress.co/) with my co-founders from [IIT Hyderabad](https://www.iith.ac.in/) (who by the way are still killing it!).
+In a previous life, I spent 3 years dabbling in the startup space, building [StoryXpress](https://storyxpress.co/) with my co-founders from [IIT Hyderabad](https://www.iith.ac.in/) (who by the way are [killing it](https://www.forbes.com/profile/storyxpress/?list=30under30-asia-media-marketing-advertising#22c9b8ad1f85))!

 Have a look at my [CV](/files/cv.pdf)
 {{<footnote>}}Last updated {{<date>}}{{</footnote>}} for more!